-FDA revives federal effort to ban menthol cigarettes
+U.S. vows again to ban menthol flavor in cigarettes, cigars

 Menthol is the only cigarette flavor that was not banned under the 2009 law that gave the FDA authority over tobacco products, an exemption negotiated by industry lobbyists.
 The act did, though, instruct the agency to continue to weigh banning menthol.

 The flavor’s persistence has infuriated anti-smoking advocates, who point to research that menthol’s numbing effect masks the harshness of smoking, likely making it easier to start and harder to quit.

 The mint-flavored cigarettes are overwhelmingly used by young people and minorities, particularly Black smokers, 85% of whom smoke menthols.
 That compares to about a third of white smokers.

 “The science is there, the data is there, so why are these products still on the market?” said Carol McGruder of the African American Tobacco Control Leadership Council.